BendingSpoons/tempura-swift/README.md

 * search a file that has the last path component as file name (e.g., image.png)
 * search a file that has the last path component without extension as file name (e.g., image)

-if a matching file cannot be retrieved, then the newtwork call is performed.
+if a matching file cannot be retrieved, then the network call is performed.

 In order to register `LocalFileURLProtocol` in your application, you have to invoke the following API as soon as possible in your tests lifecycle:
 ```swift